Kozubowicz/JavaScriptSite/public/Projects/Project 6 timer/README.md

-Clock application, it can present current time, have also stopwatch functionality and countdown functionality to set day and time.
+Clock application, it can present current time, have also stopwatch function and countdown function to set day and time.